What are play streets?

-If you’ve never experienced a play street in action, watch our very short (3 minute) film, see link above.
-You can also find out about the experiences of people running sessions.
+To get a taste of a play street in action, watch our short 3-minute film, see link above, and also read about the experiences of people running sessions.

 To help you get started with your own play street, the four main steps to follow are:

 - Apply to the Council